Coalgebraic Geometric Logic: Basic Theory: Logic for topological coalgebras

 \section{Logic for topological coalgebras}

 Although not all of our results can be proved for every full subcategory of $\cat{Top}$, we will give the basic definitions in full generality.
-To this end, we let $\cat{C}$ be some full subcategory of $\cat{Top}$ and define coalgebraic logic over base category $\cat{C}$.
+To this end, we let $\cat{C}$ be some full subcategory of $\cat{Top}$ and define coalgebraic logic with $\cat{C}$ as base category.
 In particular $\cat{C} = \cat{KHaus}$ and $\cat{C} = \cat{Sob}$ will be of interest.
-Throughout this section $\fun{T}$ is an arbitrary endofunctor on $\cat{C}$ and we view $\fun{\Omega}$ as a functor $\cat{C} \to \cat{Frm}$.
-Recall that $\Phi$ is an arbitrary but fixed set of proposition letters.
+Throughout this section $\fun{T}$ is an arbitrary endofunctor on $\cat{C}$.
+Recall that $\fun{\Omega} : \cat{Top} \to \cat{Set}$ sends a topological spaces to its set of opens, while $\fun{opn} : \cat{Top} \to \cat{Frm}$ takes a space to its collection of opens viewed as a frame.
+Also, recall that $\Phi$ is an arbitrary but fixed set of proposition letters.
 We begin with defining the topological version of a predicate lifting, called an \emph{open} predicate lifting.